namanbansalcodes/Brain-Tumor-Diagnosis-using-Deep-Learning/README.md

 Tensorflow, Numpy, h5py, Matplotlib.pyplot, os and cv2

-1. Download the dataset to your google drive, unzip all folders and store them in one folder. (you can do this easily using MultiCloid)
+1. Download the dataset to your google drive, unzip all folders and store them in one folder. (you can do this easily using https://www.multcloud.com/)
 2. Open the notebook in Google Collab.
 3. Mount Google Drive.
 4. Do ya thing!